 Invisible AI-improved Features

-Prediction 1: novel ‘invisible’ models that tweak the inner functioning of endpoint devices will proliferate.
+Prediction 1: novel ‘invisible’ models that tweak the inner functioning of edge devices will proliferate.

 AI Models Continue to Improve